 High During the Holidays: Addressing Cannabis with Family

-We often get sucked into our everyday routine.
+I often get sucked into my everyday routine.
 It’s easy to feel as if there are not enough hours in the day.
 But as the holidays approach, nearly everyone sets some time aside to visit his or her family.
-No matter the circumstances, we believe these are some of life’s most meaningful moments.
+No matter the circumstances, I believe these are some of life’s most meaningful moments.
 However, for better or for worse, they also tend to be some of the most stressful.
 Second cousins you haven’t seen in years, the awkward uncle, etc. While many use alcohol to ease the situation, others prefer to relax with cannabis.
 A safer alternative to alcohol, cannabis sparks creativity, extends patience, promotes self-examination, catalyzes laughter, and facilitates friendship and love.
 In the words of Steve DeAngelo, “cannabis does not cause a loss of self-control; it enriches the most precious parts of our lives.”

 Opening the Dialogue